mbovijn/BTPog/README.md

 Fulcrum

 # Description
-BTPog is a UT99 ServerActor consisting of multiple modules most useful for playing the [Bunnytrack](https://github.com/mbovijn/BTPlusPlusTE_beta3) mod.
-See below to get to know more about the individual modules.
+BTPog is a UT99 Mutator most useful for the [Bunnytrack](https://github.com/mbovijn/BTPlusPlusTE_beta3) mod.
+See the section below to get to know more about the individual modules.

 # Modules